ROCm/aomp/LINUXSUPPORT.md

-# Check and Install Linux Support
+# Verify and Install Linux Support
 The ROCm kernel driver is required for AMD GPU support and CUDA is required for nvptx GPU support.

 ## Debian Support